stuart-wagner/WMPH-Address-Cleaning-Application/UPDATED_WORKFLOW_GUIDE.md

 # Data Joiner - Updated Workflow Guide

-## 🎯 New 7-Step Workflow
+## 🎯 New 9-Step Workflow

-The Data Joiner application has been completely updated to follow a specific 7-step workflow for advanced dataset processing with address cleaning capabilities.
+The Data Joiner application has been completely updated to follow a specific 9-step workflow for advanced dataset processing, including robust address cleaning and data enrichment capabilities.

 ## 📋 Step-by-Step Process

 ### Step 1: Load Data
 - **Purpose**: Load multiple datasets and assign time period/service information
 - **Features**:
-  - Load Excel (.xlsx, .xls) or CSV files
+  - Load Excel (.xlsx, .xls) or CSV files.
-  - Add time period and service information for each dataset
+  - Add `Month`, `Year`, and `Service` metadata for each dataset.
-  - Remove datasets if necessary
+  - Remove datasets if necessary.

 ### Step 2: Review & Rename
 - **Purpose**: Review loaded datasets and standardize column names
 - **Features**:
-  - Preview each loaded dataset
+  - Preview each loaded dataset.
-  - Rename columns for consistency across datasets
+  - Rename columns for consistency across datasets.
-  - Verify data structure and content
+  - Verify data structure and content.
-  - Ensure column names match across datasets
+  - Ensure column names match across datasets.

 ### Step 3: Join & Preview
 - **Purpose**: Join all datasets and preview the combined result
 - **Features**:
-  - All datasets are stacked together (concatenated)
+  - All datasets are stacked together (concatenated).
-  - Time period and service information is added to each row
+  - `Month`, `Year`, and `Service` metadata is added to each row.
-  - Preview the combined dataset before proceeding
+  - Preview the combined dataset before proceeding.
-  - Verify data structure and completeness
+  - Verify data structure and completeness.

+### Step 4: Deduplicate by Date
+- **Purpose**: Remove duplicate records, keeping only the most recent entry.
+- **Features**:
+  - Select a column to group by (e.g., Customer ID, Address).
+  - The application identifies and keeps the record with the latest `Year` and `Month` for each unique entry in the selected column.
+  - Preview the deduplicated dataset.

-### Step 3: Address Cleaning
+### Step 5: Address Cleaning
 - **Purpose**: Clean address data and create apartment indicators
 - **Features**:
-  - Select the address column to clean
+  - Select the address column to clean.
-  - Automatically detect apartment/unit information
+  - Automatically detect and remove high-confidence unit identifiers (e.g., 'APT', 'UNIT', 'SUITE').
-  - Remove apartment information from addresses
+  - Create a new column (`new_[original_column_name]`) with the cleaned addresses.
-  - Create indicator variable for potential apartment entries
+  - Create an indicator column (`[original_column_name]_auto_cleaned`) showing if auto-cleaning occurred.
-  - Configurable apartment detection rules
+  - Flag addresses with ambiguous patterns (e.g., '#', 'PO BOX', number patterns) for manual review, creating a separate indicator column (`[original_column_name]_may_have_word`).
+  - All cleaning and flagging rules are fully configurable via the `⚙️ Settings` panel.

-### Step 4: Review Cleaned Data
+### Step 6: Additional Dataset
-- **Purpose**: Review the results of address cleaning
+- **Purpose**: Load a secondary dataset for data enrichment.
 - **Features**:
-  - Check the cleaned address column
+  - Load a new Excel or CSV dataset.
+  - This dataset will be summarized in the next step before being joined with your main data.
-  - Verify the apartment indicator column
+  - Preview the loaded additional dataset.
-  - Ensure cleaning was performed correctly
-  - Make adjustments if needed

-### Step 5: Additional Dataset
+### Step 7: Summarize Data
-- **Purpose**: Load and join an additional dataset
+- **Purpose**: Summarize the additional dataset by a chosen column.
 - **Features**:
-  - Load a new dataset to join with cleaned data
-  - Select join variables from both datasets
+  - Select a column from the additional dataset (e.g., an address column).
-  - Perform left join (keeps all cleaned data, adds matching additional data)
+  - The application will count the occurrences of each unique value in that column.
+  - This creates a new, summarized table (e.g., `Address | Count`).
-  - Preview the merged result
+  - Preview the summarized data.

-### Step 6: Final Review
+### Step 8: Left Join
-- **Purpose**: Review the complete merged dataset
+- **Purpose**: Merge the main cleaned dataset with the summarized additional data.
 - **Features**:
+  - Select a join key column from your main (cleaned) dataset.
+  - Select a corresponding join key column from the summarized additional dataset.
+  - Performs a **left join**, meaning all rows from your main dataset are kept, and matching information from the summarized dataset is added.
-  - Check the final dataset with all joins
+  - Preview the final merged dataset.
-  - Verify data quality and completeness
-  - Ensure all processing steps were successful
-  - Prepare for export

-### Step 7: Export
+### Step 9: Export
-- **Purpose**: Export the final processed dataset
+- **Purpose**: Review the results of address cleaning
 - **Features**:
-  - Export to Excel (.xlsx) format
+  - Export the final, processed dataset to either Excel (.xlsx) or CSV format.
-  - Export to CSV format
+  - All original and newly created columns are maintained in the export.
-  - Save the complete processed data
+  - Save your complete processed data to a location of your choice.
-  - Maintain all original and processed columns

 ## 🔧 Advanced Address Cleaning Features